 How to Mod Podge Painted Terra Cotta Pots — Easy Step-by-Step Guide

 Transform plain terra cotta pots into colorful, decorative pieces using Mod Podge and paint.
 A fun and easy way to personalize your plant pots!
+This beginner-friendly activity has 7 steps and is perfect for families and kids aged 6+.

 Quick answer